How to find Negative Keywords (using Bob’s Keywords)

 - Installing scripts on your Google Ads account

 While you can find Negative Keywords using these methods, they are somehow limited and time-consuming.

-The best option to find Negative Keywords among PPC specialists is to analyse your own data, but doing such analysis is still a challenge if you don’t have the right tool.
-We created Bob’s Keywords with that in mind: a tool that can process a large amount of Search Query data and still be easy and practical to help you find Negative Keywords.
+You probably know that analyzing such a report (your Search query Report) is challenging if you don’t have the right tool.
+With that in mind, we created Bob’s Keywords: a tool that can process a large amount of Search Query data and still be easy and practical to help you find new Negative Keywords.